tarunvashishth/Video-Editor-Portfolio/DEMO_WALKTHROUGH.md

 ## AI Usage

+### Key AI Prompts & Tools Used

+- "Suggest a modular React component structure for a portfolio editor."
+- "How can I handle form validation and error states in a Next.js?"
+- "Show me best practices for accessible, editable forms with Tailwind CSS."
+- "Draft a 1-page API documentation for backend."
+- "Brainstorm empty state and error UI for a creative portfolio app."
-- Used GitHub Copilot and ChatGPT for code suggestions, refactoring, and brainstorming UI/UX improvements.
+- Used **GitHub Copilot** for code completion, boilerplate, and refactoring suggestions.
-- Manually improved:
+- Used **ChatGPT** for brainstorming UI/UX, documentation, and code review.

+### Manual Modifications & Improvements

+- Refactored and modularized AI-generated code for clarity, maintainability, and assignment fit.
-  - Accessibility (ARIA, keyboard, color contrast)
+- Improved accessibility (ARIA labels, keyboard navigation, color contrast) beyond AI suggestions.
-  - Error handling and edge cases
+- Enhanced error handling, empty states, and edge case management.
-  - Modularization and code comments
+- Wrote and organized documentation, comments, and API docs to ensure clarity and alignment with assignment requirements.

+### Creative Use of AI

+- Used AI to quickly scaffold repetitive UI elements and forms, saving significant development time.
-- Creative use: Prompted AI for best practices, empty state design, and API documentation structure.
+- Prompted AI for alternative UI layouts and empty state designs to improve user experience.
+- Leveraged AI to review and optimize code for performance and scalability (e.g., component memoization, prop drilling reduction).
+- Used AI to draft initial API documentation, then manually tailored it for clarity and completeness.

 ## Bonus: How to Scale for 10,000+ Portfolios